 I noticed how much time I spend on social media just to check out how my batchmates in college and high school are doing.
 Unconsciously, I envy their work, their new camera, travel stories, restaurant trips relationships and whatnot.
 It’s nice to be updated, but if you’re going to pity yourself while doing so, try to do something else.
 Grab a book.
 Write a love song.
 Eat your favorite food.
 If those don’t work for you then do whatever it is you have always wanted to do for yourself.

 Trade Your Vices to a New Hobby

 Vices just eat up your time, as well as your resources.
 If you’re gearing towards becoming more financially independent, then you’ll be nowhere that mark if you keep up with your bad habits.
 Instead of spending your time on these things, try to start a new hobby.
-Learn how to speak language, play a guitar, create a blog, or enroll in an international cuisine cooking class perhaps.
+Learn how to speak a new language, play the guitar, create a blog, or enrol in an international cuisine cooking class perhaps.

 Love What You Have and Use it to Grow

 Lots of people have a to-do list, but let’s face it, it feels horrible whenever you miss out on a certain goal.
 In reality, we don’t always get what we want, but we almost always get what we need.
 Embrace what you have wholeheartedly.
 From there, start building your life, one goal at a time.
 Living a happy life is all about being flexible.
 When there aren’t any options presented to you, make one for yourself.
 There’s always a way out of an issue, whether you think you’re having a quarter-life crisis or you just feel that life is generally being an arse.
 When your old plan doesn’t work out, then maybe you need a new plan.
 Learn how to know when you need to quit something and start anew.